 giftedness assessment

-1) in person cognitive testing
+2) in person cognitive (& academic) testing

-2) report writing and feedback
+3) report writing and feedback

 psychodiagnostic